leozz37/hare/README.md

 [![Release](https://img.shields.io/github/v/release/leozz37/hare)](https://github.com/leozz37/hare/releases)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Hare is a user-friendly lib for sockets in Golang and a CLI tool for interaction with sockets.
+Hare is an user-friendly package for sockets in Golang and a CLI tool for sockets interaction.
 You can send and listen to TCP connections with a few lines of code or commands.

 ## Contents